nbreznau/Replication-Brooks-Manza/README.md

 # Replication-Brooks-Manza
 #### The Technical Appendix for the Paper ["The Missing Main Effect of Welfare State Regimes: A Replication of ‘Social Policy Responsiveness in Developed Democracies’ by Brooks and Manza"](https://www.sociologicalscience.com/articles-v2-20-420/) Published in _Sociological Science_, 2015, 2(20).
-This Repository contains all code necessary to replicate my work, plus the [comment](https://www.sociologicalscience.com/articles-v3-6-109/) by Weakleim published in response.
+This Repository contains all code necessary to replicate my work, plus the [comment](https://www.sociologicalscience.com/articles-v3-6-109/) by Weakliem published in response.

 NOTE: The original [Technical Appendix](https://www.sociologicalscience.com/download/volume-2/august/supplemental-materials/SocSci_v2_420to441_supp.pdf) available as supplemental material from _Sociological Science_ contains all code and extra tables.
 It can also be accessed on GitHub as a Word document (final edit June 2nd, 2015): ["Missing Main Effect Technical Appendix .doc"](https://github.com/nbreznau/Replication-Brooks-Manza/blob/master/Breznau%20Missing%20Main%20Effect%20TECH%20APPENDIX.docx).
 However, be aware that the ISSP some of data used for these analyses were downloaded when variables still had an upper-case "v" prefixing the variable names but are otherwise identical.
 This means users should use the code provided in this Repository rather than the Word or pdf documents if they want to easily replicate the analyses.